LukeHoweth/Flask_Web_App/README.md

 - **User Authentication**: Users can sign up for an account and securely log in.
 - **Note Management**: Add and delete personal notes in your journal.

-## Prerequisites

-Before you begin, ensure you have the following installed:

-- Python 3.x
-- Flask
-- SQLAlchemy

 ## Installation

 1. Clone the repository: